-Dorit Nevo, Associate of Graduate Education
+Dorit Nevo, Acting Vice Provost & Dean, Graduate Education

 I didn’t want to go to college, I had no idea what I wanted to study or do with my life.
 But my parents made it very clear that I had no say in the matter, so I chose what seemed to be the least-worst major.
 I hated most courses in my first year.
 With time, I was able to see which topics and electives were more interesting to me and I made changes and tweaks to find the best fit path for my career.
 It was definitely a journey rather than a single decision.

 Lee Ligon, Associate Dean of the School of Science

 I grew up in a working-class neighborhood in Cincinnati.
 My parents were teenagers when I was born, and despite not having much formal education, they loved books.
 Our house was filled with books, which singled me out as “weird” in my decidedly anti-intellectual neighborhood.
 But books were a great escape and comfort for me from an often chaotic and volatile childhood.